Versace

 Gianni Versace S.r.l. (/it/), usually referred to as Versace (/vər'sɑːtʃeɪ/ vər-SAH-chay), (Note: According to a January 2018 Vogue interview with Donatella Versace, Versace is correctly pronounced /vərˈsɑːtʃeɪ/ vər-SAH-chay in English as opposed to the popular pronunciation of /vərˈsɑːtʃi/ vər-SAH-chee.) is an Italian luxury elite fashion company founded by Gianni Versace in 1978.
-The company produces Italian-made ready-to-wear and accessories, as well as haute couture under its Atelier Versace brand and licenses its name and branding to Luxottica for eyewear.
+It produces Italian-made ready-to-wear and accessories, as well as haute couture under its Atelier Versace brand and licenses its name and branding to Luxottica for eyewear.

 Gianni Versace being a native of Calabria, in the ancient Magna Graecia (Greater Greece), the company logo is inspired by Medusa, a figure from Greek mythology.

 The brand was founded in 1978 by Gianni Versace and run after his death by his family: his brother Santo Versace and sister Donatella Versace while Donatella's daughter, Allegra Versace Beck, became the controlling shareholder having inherited her uncle Gianni's share.
 Her brother Daniel inherited much of his uncle's art collection.

-In September 2018, the company was sold to the Michael Kors group Michael Kors Limited and in January 2019, Gianni Versace S.r.l. became part of the Capri Holdings Limited group for $2.12 billion, creating a new luxury group together with Michael Kors and Jimmy Choo, keeping Donatella Versace as head of creative design.
+In January 2019, four months after being sold to the Michael Kors Limited group, Gianni Versace S.r.l. became part of the Capri Holdings group for $2.12 billion, creating a new luxury group together with Kors and Jimmy Choo, keeping Donatella Versace as head of creative design.

-In March 2025, Versace announced the appointment of Dario Vitale formerly of Miu Miu to the post of creative director.
-Donatella Versace moved to the role of Chief Brand Ambassador, and will focus on philanthropic endeavors.
+On December 2, 2025, the Prada group completed the acquisition of the Italian firm for US$1.375 billion.

+In February 2026, Pieter Mulier, formerly creative director of Alaïa, was announced as the chief creative officer of Versace.